Armed police swarm Tikipunga after reports of gunman fleeing supermarket carpark

 A police spokesperson did not comment on whether the man was armed but confirmed they were trying to pinpoint his whereabouts.

-"The person is outstanding and our enquiries are ongoing to locate them," they said.
+"The person is outstanding and our inquiries are ongoing to locate them," they said.

-People near the supermarket at the time claimed a vehicle was rammed by a car before the driver fled on foot around 4pm.
+People near the supermarket at the time claimed a vehicle was rammed by a car before the driver fled on foot about 4pm.

 They believed the man was armed but police are yet to address this query.